Soldier Field: Subsequent developments

 In May 2012, Soldier Field became the first NFL stadium to achieve LEED status, a program intended to award environmentally sustainable buildings.

 On July 9, 2019, the Chicago Fire of Major League Soccer (MLS) announced an agreement with the Village of Bridgeview to release the team from their lease with SeatGeek Stadium, where they had played since 2006.
 As a result, the Fire returned to Soldier Field for the 2020 MLS season.

 On June 17, 2021, the Chicago Bears submitted a bid for the Arlington Park Racetrack property, making a move from Soldier Field to a new venue more possible.
 On September 29, the Bears and Churchill Downs Incorporated announced that they had reached an agreement for the property.

 On September 5, 2022, the Kentucky bluegrass was replaced with Bermuda grass after poor field conditions were noted in an August 13 preseason game.

+In February of 2022, Mayor Lori Lightfoot announced the formation a working group to study and "make recommendations for strategic investments and reimagine Chicago’s lakefront collection of iconic cultural venues and open space," inclusive of Soldier Field.

+In April of 2024, Dirk Lohan released a proposal for a roof structure over the stadium.

 Public transportation

 The closest Chicago 'L' station to Soldier Field is the Roosevelt station on the Orange, Green and Red lines.
 The Chicago Transit Authority also operates the #128 Soldier Field Express bus route to the stadium from Ogilvie Transportation Center and Union Station.
 There are also two Metra stations close by: the Museum Campus/11th Street station on the Metra Electric Line, which also is used by South Shore Line trains, and 18th Street, which is only served by the Metra Electric Line.
 Pace also provides access from the Northwest, West and Southwest suburbs to the stadium with four express routes from Schaumburg, Lombard, Bolingbrook, Burr Ridge, Palos Heights and Oak Lawn.